ChrisBoomhower/MSDS6306_CaseStudy_Unit6/Paper/CBoomhower_CaseStudyUnit6.md

 ```

 <br>

-In order to gain a good perspective as to how many rows are still missing data before merging is performed, all rows still missing data are observed within R.
+#### In order to gain a good perspective as to how many rows are still missing data before merging is performed, all rows still missing data are observed next.

 ```r